Tom94/twm/README.md

-# dir-focus — Directional focus switcher for Windows
+# twm — Directional focus switcher for Windows

 You've perfectly arranged your windows.
 Code in the middle, terminal to your left, browser to your right.